Current Jobs

 Election Officials

-Information Officers (IOs) greet voters, place signs and give directions at the voting location, providing information and assistance to all voters, especially those with special needs.
+• Information Officers (IOs) greet voters, place signs and give directions at the voting location, providing information and assistance to all voters, especially those with support needs.

-Technical Supervisory Voting Officers (TSVOs) oversee the technology in the voting place and ensure election officials have the tools they need to administer voting in a technology-enabled voting place.
+• Voting Equipment Officers (VEOs) oversee the technology in the voting place and ensure election officials have the tools they need to administer voting in a technology-enabled voting place.

 For more information about election official hiring policies, click here.